isabella232/Edge-Enterprise-pr.it-it/edgeenterprise/microsoft-edge-policies.md

   ### <a name="showpdfdefaultrecommendationsenabled"></a>ShowPDFDefaultRecommendationsEnabled

-  #### <a name="allow-notifications-to-set-microsoft-edge-as-default-pdf-reader"></a>Consenti alle notifiche di impostare Microsoft Edge lettore PDF predefinito
+  #### <a name="allow-notifications-to-set-microsoft-edge-as-default-pdf-reader"></a>Consenti alle notifiche di impostare Microsoft Edge come lettore PDF predefinito